michael-rapp/Apriori/README.md

 * Association rules can be sorted by their performance according to the [support](https://en.wikipedia.org/wiki/Association_rule_learning#Support), [confidence](https://en.wikipedia.org/wiki/Association_rule_learning#Confidence), [lift](https://en.wikipedia.org/wiki/Association_rule_learning#Lift), leverage or [conviction](https://en.wikipedia.org/wiki/Association_rule_learning#Conviction) metrics, as well as by the size of their head and body
 * Association rules can be filtered to ensure that they reach a certain performance according to the support, confidence, lift, leverage or conviction metrics, as well as by the size of their head and body
 * It can easily be tested, if association rules cover specific items, i.e. that all items, which are contained in their body are also contained in a tested set of items

+Note that prior to version 2.0.0 this library was implemented using Java 8.

 ## License Agreement